 INSTRUCTOR: Dr. Scott D. Johnson, Associate Professor, Engineering Coordinator, Physical Sciences and Engineering

-To facilitate e-mail communication with me, please include the following information: The course designation (EGR-2030) and the subject of any e-mails to me during the Spring 2012 semester.
-Note: All credit students (with the exception of Howard Community College students enrolled at Laurel College Center) are required to use Owl Mail for all college communication.
+To facilitate e-mail communication with me, please include the following code: CCGP07 along with the course designation (EGR 205) in the subject of any e-mails to me during the Spring 2007 semester.

 COURSE LEARNING OUTCOMES:

 Upon successful completion of the course a student will be able to

 Give an error on solutions to numerically solved problems and qualify that error.